amjltc295/VITON_realtime/README.md

 # VITON Real-time

-Real time virtual try-on for 2018 Make NTU
+Real-time virtual try-on demo for 2018 Make NTU

 ## What did we do?